-Boston ferns are among the most popular houseplant ferns grown.
+Boston ferns are among the most popular houseplant ferns.
 Many owners of these handsome plants wish to keep their plants happy and healthy through proper Boston fern fertilizing.
 This brings about the question of how to fertilize Boston ferns.
 Keep reading to learn the best practices for fertilizing Boston ferns.

 How to Fertilize Boston Ferns

-Boston ferns, like most ferns, are low feeders, meaning that they tend to need less fertilizer than other plants.
-But just because they need less fertilizer, does not mean that they do not need to be fertilized.
+Boston ferns, like most ferns, are low feeders, meaning they tend to need less fertilizer than other plants; but just because they need less fertilizer doesn’t mean that they don’t need to be fertilized.
 Fertilizing Boston ferns properly at different times of the year is essential to growing beautiful Boston ferns.

 Fertilizing Boston Ferns in Summer

 Summer is when Boston ferns are in their active phase of growth; more growth means a higher need for nutrients.
 In the spring and summer, Boston ferns need to be fertilized once a month.
 The proper Boston fern fertilizer to use in summer is a water soluble fertilizer mixed at half strength.
 The fertilizer should have a NPK ratio of 20-10-20.

 During the summer, you can also supplement the monthly Boston fern fertilizer with slow release fertilizers.
-Again, when fertilizing Boston ferns, you will want to administer the slow release fertilizer at half rate recommend on the fertilizer container.
+Again, when fertilizing Boston ferns, administer the slow release fertilizer at half rate recommend on the fertilizer container.

 Fertilizing Boston Ferns In Winter